Antioxidants

 • smoking.

-Fortunately, antioxidants are compounds, wich occur commonly in food.
-Therefore, using a healthy and balanced diet, we provide the body with many valuable substances.
+Fortunately, antioxidants are compounds that occur naturally in many foods.
+By following a healthy and balanced diet, the body can be supplied with a variety of valuable nutrients.

-Antioxidants are present incl. in food products such as:
+Antioxidants are found in food products such as:

 • vegetables,